Matthewalvarado25/configure-ad/README.md

 <h3>Connect to Client VM with Remote Desktop</h3>

-- Retrieve and copy public IP address of Client-1 virtual machine
+- Find and copy public IP address of Client-1 virtual machine
 - Paste the public IP address into "Computer" field section of Remote Desktop and connect to the VM

 </p>